 Nuremberg.
 An immensely rich trading and manufacturing city in the Middle Ages, Nuremberg is girt by massive walls and possesses much art and architecture of the 15th and 16th centuries.
 A walk through the old town includes the church of St Sebaldus, which contains outstanding sculpture by Veit Stoss and others, and the Albrecht Dürer House.
 St Lorenz is the city’s other great church, and is likewise laden with major artworks including Veit Stoss’s Annunciation (1517/18).

 Nuremberg.
-Visit German National Museum, home to the finest collection of German mediaeval and Renaissance art in the country.
+Visit the German National Museum, home to the finest collection of German medieval and Renaissance art in the country.
 Fly from Munich, arriving Heathrow at c.
 5.00pm.

 Dr Jarl Kremeier

 Art historian specialising in 17th- to 19th-century architecture and decorative arts; teaches Art History at the Berlin College of Acting and the Senior Student’s Department of Berlin’s Freie Universität.
 He studied at the Universities of Würzburg, Berlin and the Courtauld, is a contributor to the Macmillan Dictionary of Art, author of a book on the Würzburg Residenz, and of articles on Continental Baroque architecture and architectural theory.

 Two sharing: £2,870 or £2,730 without flights.
 Single occupancy: £3,220 or £3,080 without flights.